ansible/ansible/docsite/latest/rst/glossary.rst

 Jinja2
 ++++++

-Jinja2 is the preferred templating language of Ansbile's template module.
+Jinja2 is the preferred templating language of Ansible's template module.
 It is a very simple Python template language that is generally readable and easy to write.

 JSON